How Digital Currency and NFT Transactions Are Evolving in 2025

 You must provide:

-- Clear pre-purchase disclosures (asset type, conversion rate, fee breakdown)
+• Clear pre-purchase disclosures (details of the asset type, conversion rate, and fees)

 Why it matters: By aligning your checkout flow with Visa’s requirements, you reduce the risk of disputes and boost consumer confidence in crypto payments.